ox-it/mox-blog/content/whisky-web-conference.rst

 --------------------------

-`Rowan Merewood <https://twitter.com/rowan_m>`_ from Inviqa presented on how we can develop our own skills as developers and how your employer can enable your your personal growth.
+`Rowan Merewood <https://twitter.com/rowan_m>`_ from Inviqa presented on how we can develop our own skills as developers and how your employer can enable your personal growth.
 Using examples such as Valve's employee handbook which describes their developers as T-shaped, meaning they have a deep expertise in one area whilst being broad-generalists in others.